14 Feb KCS® and ITIL® 4 – Complementary Methodologies

 With respect to Knowledge Management I have often had people saying “ITIL is best” or “KCS is best”.
 I say, “KCS is complementary to ITIL”.
 There are significant differences however.
 ITIL is a very broad IT Service Management methodology.
 KCS is more focused on the capture and reuse of knowledge in service management, but not just in IT.
 ITIL’s Knowledge Management ‘practice’ is only one of 34 ITIL 4 practices.
 It is very much wider in scope but does not go as deep as KCS.

 Knowledge about IT Services vs. knowledge to solve customer issues

 KCS focuses on knowledge about customer issues, and goes more deeply into the way it that knowledge might be structured, captured and maintained in ‘Knowledge Articles’.
-ITIL has a similar concept, addressed primarily under the headings of its Incident Management (IM) and Problem Management (PM) processes.
+ITIL has a similar concept, addressed primarily under the headings of its Incident Management (IM) and Problem Management (PM) practices.

 In KCS, the Solve Loop is the request-response workflow, whereas the Evolve Loop reflects on and learns from tasks performed in the Solve loop.
 Sound similar?
 If you like, IM does the ‘Solve Loop’, PM does the ‘Evolve Loop’ or at least the KCS Content Health practice.
 There are differences though!

 I like the KCS approach which says articles/KEs should be ‘captured in the workflow’ if there is no existing article/KE, and improved through use.
 When I have implemented ITIL aligned Incident Management processes I have always allowed IM to create KEs in ‘Draft’ (‘Not Validated’?) state.
 Effectively I was leveraging both ITIL and KCS.
 Incidentally, I started doing this before I had even heard of KCS, but now would include KCS’s flag-it-or-fix-it and licensing model as well.